-The marble crumbled away to reveal a set of stairs which descended into the earth.
-Hastily Ekhart followed Death and the princess down the stairs, and into a vast cavern.
-All around him, on every ledge burned millions of candles.
-A galaxy of stars trapped in the underworld.
+The marble crumbled away, to reveal a set of stairs, which descended into the earth.
+Hastily, Ekhart followed Death and the princess, down the stairs, and into a vast cavern.
+All around him, on every ledge, burned millions of candles, like a galaxy of stars, trapped in the underworld.

 “Please, I will do anything.
-She’s all I have ever wanted!”
-He cried, the flames surrounding him spluttering and quivering.
+She”s all I have ever wanted!”
+He cried, the flames surrounding him, spluttering and quivering.

 “I thought all you wanted was wealth?
-Was that not why you saved the King’s life?
+Was that not why you saved the King”s life?
 Why else did you care if he lived or died?
 You knew nothing of him.
-You only sought to line your own pocket.
+You only sought to line your own pockets.
 We have travelled a long road together.
 I have shown you the hidden mysteries.
-I have been with you through all your days, yet still you hoped to trick me.”
+I have been with you through all your days yet, still, you hoped to trick me.”

 “No!”
 Ekhart shouted.

 “I am the great receiver, and giver of wealth.
 All these things you know, but you have forgotten.
 Your eyes have been closed to me.”
 Death turned on him.
-Her veil disintegrated, her eyes blackened and her bones protruded through her waxy skin.
-She passed her withered hand over a candle next to her, extinguishing the flame as the princess vanished.
+Her veil disintegrated, her eyes blackened, and her bones protruded through her waxy skin.
+She passed her withered hand over a candle next to her, extinguishing the flame, as the princess vanished.

 “Where is she?”
 He asked, but Death did not answer.
-Instead she approached a small stump of a candle flickering with a feeble flame.
+Instead, she approached a small stump of a candle, flickering with a feeble flame.
 Ekhart rounded on her.
 “Whose candle is that?”
 He asked, though in truth he knew it was his own.
 “Please, for your godson, could you not light another candle?
 A longer one?”

-“I cannot light another until the first is extinguished.”
+“I cannot light another, until the first is extinguished.”

 “Then do so!”
 He commanded her, maddened by his desire.

 “How do you think you came to the cottage beside the wood?”
 She asked, passing her over the flame.
-The room drifted away from him as he fell into a dazzling blackness.
-A thin curling of smoke coiling upwards as Death lit another candle before turning away.
-Climbing the stairs she walked out under the moon.
-Through the wheat fields, the gnarled forest, and on towards a town nestled on the east bank of a glittering river.
-It was there that Death paused to watch the evening star glint overhead, a new born baby drawing its first breath.
+The room drifted away from him, as he fell into a dazzling blackness.
+A thin curling of smoke coiling upwards, as Death lit another candle, before turning away.
+Climbing the stairs, she walked out, under the moon, and through the wheat fields, the gnarled forest, and on, towards a town, nestled on the east bank of a glittering river.
+It was there that Death paused, to watch the evening star glint overhead, a new born baby drawing its first breath.

 The Flood